-Name Severance (\$) (1) Benefit subsidy(\$) (2) 2023 bonus (\$) (3) Equity awards (\$) Total (\$) Dennis Mathew (4) 1,000,000 18,925 2,000,000 1,634,341 4,653,266 Marc Sirota 500,000 4,731 500,000 1,004,731 Michael E. Olsen 500,000 3,455 463,846 967,301 Colleen Schmidt 400,000 400,000 800,000
+Name Severance (\$) (1) Benefit subsidy(\$) (2) 2024 bonus (\$) (3) Equity awards (\$) Total (\$) Dennis Mathew (4) 1,250,000 18,542 3,000,000 2,012,548(5) 6,281,090 Marc Sirota 600,000 4,443 600,000 1,204,443 Michael E. Olsen 575,000 3,501 560,866 1,139,367 Colleen Schmidt 400,000 390,000 790,000

-- (1) Pursuant to the Altice USA Severance Benefits Policy, each named executive officer is entitled to two weeks' base salary for each completed year of service, with a minimum severance amount equal to 52 weeks of base salary for senior vice presidents and above. - (2) The amounts in this column reflect the employer subsidized COBRA for 12 months' continuation coverage for Mr. Mathew and three months' continuation coverage for Messrs.
-Sirota and Olsen based on their current benefits elections. - (3) The amounts in this column reflect the target amount of the 2023 annual bonus for Messrs.
-Mathew, Sirota and Olsen and Ms. Schmidt. - (4) The benefits described in this table reflect the benefits to which Mr. Mathew would be entitled under the terms of his employment agreement with the Company if Mr. Mathew's employment was terminated by the Company without Cause or if Mr. Mathew resigned with Good Reason on December 31, 2023 subject to Compensation Committee approval.
+(1) Pursuant to the Altice USA Severance Benefits Policy, each named executive officer is entitled to two weeks' base salary for each completed year of service, with a minimum severance amount equal to 52 weeks of base salary for senior vice presidents and above.

+(2) The amounts in this column reflect the employer subsidized COBRA for 12 months' continuation coverage for Mr. Mathew and three months' continuation coverage for Messrs.
+Sirota and Olsen based on their current benefits elections.

+(3) The amounts in this column reflect the target amount of the 2024 annual bonus for Messrs.
+Mathew, Sirota and Olsen and 2024 actual bonus amount for Ms. Schmidt.

+(4) The benefits described in this table reflect the benefits to which Mr. Mathew would be entitled under the terms of his employment agreement with the Company and respective award agreement if Mr. Mathew's employment was terminated by the Company without Cause or if Mr. Mathew resigned with Good Reason (each as defined in the Employment Agreement by and between Mr. Mathew and the Company, dated September 7, 2022) on December 31, 2024 subject to Compensation Committee approval.

+(5) This amount represents the pro-rated value of Mr. Mathew's unvested RSUs as of December 31, 2024 based upon the December 31, 2024 Altice USA closing price of \$2.41 and the pro-rated value Mr. Mathew's unvested CPAs as of December 31, 2024 assuming the respective performance conditions for each award are achieved.
+The pro-rated portion of Mr. Mathew's unvested RSUs is calculated based on the number of completed months between the date of grant and the date of grant and the vesting date.
+The pro-rated portions of Mr. Mathew's unvested CPAs are calculated based on the number of completed months between the date of grant and the vesting date.
+The pro-rated portions of Mr. Mathew's unvested CPAs are calculated based on the number of completed months between the date of such termination event divided by the total number of months between the date of grant and the vesting date.
+The vesting date is the date on which Compensation Committee certifies performance for the applicable CPA.
+For purposes of this disclosure, the vesting date is assumed to be March 1, 2027 and March 1, 2028 for the CPAs granted on September 16, 2024 and December 18, 2024, respectively.